buvis/docs/src/catalogue/sabnzbd.md

 ## Description

-Free and easy binary newsreader
+Free and easy binary newsreader.

 ## k8 at home search